 For many years, Macau was a Portuguese colony.
 This has given the region a really unique cultural blend- something which is evident in the architecture, food, and way of life here!
-Your Macau itinerary will see you exploring both the Eastern and Western sides of this region.
+You will see you exploring both the Eastern and Western sides of this region.

-Beyond the interesting culture, Macau is world-famous for its huge casinos, ancient landmarks, beautiful beaches, and many fun activities!
+Beyond the interesting culture, Macau is world-famous for its huge casinos, luxury hotels, ancient landmarks, beautiful beaches, and many fun activities!
 There really is so much to see and experience here.

-If you’re planning to see Macau in a day or a week, then take a look at this ultimate itinerary for all of the best things to experience here!
+If you’re planning to see Macau in a day trip from Hong Kong or visit here for a week, then take a look at this ultimate itinerary for all of the best things to experience here!

 The best place to stay would have to be Old Macau.
 This neighborhood, located on the Macau Peninsula, is where you can find many of the top landmarks and important sites.
 This is the most historic area of Macau, and there are plenty of heritage attractions and important things to see here.
 This area is also amazing for food lovers!
 There are also some great Macau Airbnbs in this area.